Legal reference — Washington

 🚫

-Illegal — no state or local reform No. Psilocybin is Schedule I under RCW 69.50.204 in Washington state.
+Illegal statewide; local deprioritization in some cities No. Psilocybin is Schedule I under RCW 69.50.204 in Washington state.
 Three cities — Seattle, Port Townsend, and Olympia — have passed deprioritization resolutions but these are not legal protections.
 The state Task Force recommended a licensed access model in 2024; no bill has passed yet.

-✓ City decrim (3 cities) ✎ Pending legislation
+✓ City decriminalized (3 cities) ✎ Pending bills

 City-level deprioritization